matteopolak/axum-codec/README.md

 ## Features

 - Supports encoding and decoding of various formats with a single extractor.
-- Provides a wrapper for [`axum::routing::method_routing`](https://docs.rs/axum/latest/axum/routing/method_routing/index.html) to automatically encode responses in the corect format according to the specified `Accept` header (with a fallback to `Content-Type`, then one of the enabled formats).
+- Provides a wrapper for [`axum::routing::method_routing`](https://docs.rs/axum/latest/axum/routing/method_routing/index.html) to automatically encode responses in the correct format according to the specified `Accept` header (with a fallback to `Content-Type`, then one of the enabled formats).
 - Provides an attribute macro (under the `macros` feature) to derive all enabled formats for a struct.

 Here's a quick example that can do the following: